 - Technicians are much more likely to take risks when rushing to fix a breakdown, so fewer breakdowns generally mean a safer workplace.
 On top of that, when everyone keeps maintenance in mind, problems can be spotted and dealt with well before they become potentially dangerous situations.

 - Better overall performance

 - If everyone in a facility is keeping an eye on maintenance, small fixes will stop going undetected, which helps you move away from reactive maintenance and get backlog under control.
 TPM takes the pressure of small jobs off the maintenance team so they can concentrate on the bigger jobs, which increases the overall performance of your facility.

 Do you want to see what a CMMS looks like?

 Understanding the foundation of TPM

-TPM is built on a 5S foundation, with eight supporting pillars.
+TPM is built on a “5S” foundation, with eight pillars supporting it.
 The beginning of a TPM program will focus on establishing the 5S foundation and developing an autonomous maintenance plan.
-This will free up the maintenance staff to begin larger projects and perform more and more planned maintenance.
+This frees up the maintenance staff to begin larger projects and perform more planned maintenance.

-- Determine which items are used frequently and those that are not.
-The ones used frequently should be kept close-to-hand, others should be stored further away.
+- Determine which items are used frequently and which are not.
+The ones used frequently should be kept closeby, others should be stored further away.

-- Each item should have one place to be stored, and only one place to be stored.
+- Each item should have one place—and one place only—to be stored.